mapping-elections/site/_maps/meae.congressional.congress08.md.county.md

 <!--/html_preserve-->
 :::

-Maryland elected three Federalists and five Democratic-Republicans to the Eighth Congress.
+Maryland elected three Federalists and six Democratic-Republicans to the Eighth Congress.

+Following the 1800 Census, Maryland gained one seat in the House of Representatives.

 Maryland used a district system for electing members to Congress.
 Each district elected one member of Congress except District 5, which elected